ReactiveBayes/GraphPPL.jl/docs/src/getting-started.md

 y ~ NormalMeanVariance(A * x[i - 1], variance) # This example will create a `*` anonymous node (in case if x[i - 1] is a random variable) and leave `x[i - 1]` untoched.
 ```

-Extra anonymous nodes are not always created

-[WIP SECTION THIS IS NOT IMPLEMENTED]

 It is possible to return a node reference from `~` operator.
 Use the following syntax

 ```julia